open/close all folders

 - Control Freak: He can be over-perfectionistic or obsessive when involved in his film projects, though fortunately he can be very reasonable when he realizes it's becoming a nuisance.

 - Cool Loser: Along with Lizzie and Miranda.
 All three are perfectly likable people in every way but they aren't very popular.
+With Gordo, it's implied because of him being pretty short and not atheltic.

 - Deadpan Snarker: Has his sarcastic moments, especially due to his Only Sane Man status.